cityheroes/mongowb/README.md

 ## MongoWB™

+An expression evaluator that wants to be like MongoDB.

 - Object that has a MongoWB™ operations as a property
 - The parameters of the operation are in the value.